jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-6.md

-+++
-title=  "College Administrator"
+---
-heading=  "Chapter 6"
+heading: "Chapter 6"
+title: "College Administrator"
+date: 2015-09-16
+image: /covers/life.jpg
-description=  "A common misconception was that Smith was helpless in business" date=  2015-09-25 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-7" linkftext=  "Chapter 7"
+description: "A common misconception was that Smith was helpless in business"
-+++
+author: Rae
+---

 A common misconception was that Smith was helpless in business.